nobraininside/dropQbsd/README.md

 - `userdoc` reaches LAN subnets and Syncthing ports only
 - Root has no permanent network access — only IPs in the `<updates>` table, populated on-demand

-Service IPs and mail server IPs are managed dynamically via PF tables, populated from `local.conf`.
+Service IPs and mail server IPs are managed dynamically via firewall tables, populated from `local.conf`.
 No provider IPs are exposed in the public repository.